SuchetBhalla/UNet-/README.md

-# UNet-
+# UNet++
 This program constructs a U-Net++ deep CNN, that is ready for training.
+The generated network is in an untrained state.